mrkeshav-05/AiSearch/CONTRIBUTING.md

 pnpm run dev:frontend
 ```

-## Code Standards
+## Coding Standards

-- Use TypeScript for all new code
+- Utilize TypeScript for all new implementations
-- Follow ESLint configuration
+- Adhere to ESLint configuration
-- Write tests for new features
+- Create tests for new functionalities
-- Use conventional commits
+- Employ conventional commit messages

-## Pull Request Process
+## Pull Request Workflow

-1. Create feature branch from main
+1. Generate a feature branch from main
-2. Make changes with tests
+2. Implement changes along with tests
-3. Update documentation
+3. Revise documentation
-4. Submit PR with clear description
+4. Submit PR with a detailed description